 The AGM is the principal forum for dialogue with shareholders.
 Notice of AGM together with a copy of the Company's Annual Report will be sent to shareholders at least twenty-one (21) days before the meeting.
-Members of the Board as well as the external auditors will be present to answer questions relevant to the resolution being proposed, the financial performance, business operations or corporate governance of the Company and other matters affecting the Company's shareholders' interests.
+Notice of the AGM is also advertised in a national circulated daily newspaper.
+Members of the Board as well as the External Auditors will be present to answer questions relevant to the resolution being proposed, the financial performance, business operations or corporate governance of the Company and other matters affecting the Company's shareholders' interests.

-Shareholders are invited to ask questions both about the resolutions being proposed before putting a resolution to vote as well as matters relating to the Group's operations in general.
+Shareholders are encouraged to ask questions both about the resolutions being proposed before putting a resolution to vote as well as matters relating to the Group's operations in general.
 During the last AGM, a question and answer session was held where the Chairman invited shareholders to raise questions with responses from the Board.
-All the resolutions set out in the Notice of the Eleventh AGM were put to vote by show of hands and duly passed.
+All the resolutions set out in the Notice of the Twelfth AGM were put to vote by show of hands and duly passed.
 The outcome of the AGM was announced to Bursa Securities on the same meeting day.